 By 1858, Martin Kozlowski purchased the site along with 600 acres.
 He added onto the existing building, situated on the south side of Glorieta Creek, and established a trading post, hostel, and tavern.
-One of the reasons that Kozlowski’s post was so popular with trail travelers was because his wife Ellene often cooked freshly caught trout from Glorieta Creek for customers.
+Kozlowski’s post was so popular with trail travelers because his wife Ellene often cooked freshly caught trout from Glorieta Creek for customers.
 Later, the trading post expanded to encompass a stage station for the Barlow and Sanderson stagecoach line.

 In the 1860 agriculture census, Martin Kozlowski claimed 50 improved acres, where he grew corn, and two unimproved acres valued at $1,500, with improvements, livestock, and machinery valued at $200.
-At this time, the Valles, the Kozlowskis, and a New Yorker named James Bugges, were the only non-Hispanics listed in Pecos.
+The Valles, the Kozlowskis, and a New Yorker named James Bugges, were the only non-Hispanics listed in Pecos.

-In early 1862 during the Civil War, Confederate troops led an expedition into New Mexico in an attempt to gain control of the Southwest, as well as the gold fields of Colorado and the ports of California.
-In March the Union Army set up headquarters on Kozlowski’s land called Camp Lewis, anticipating a run-in with Confederate soldiers on their way to Fort Union, New Mexico from Santa Fe.
-The Battle of Glorieta Pass was fought from March 26-28.
-After the battle and for a couple of months afterward, the army stayed while they treated the sick and wounded.
+In early 1862 during the Civil War, Confederate troops led an expedition into New Mexico to gain control of the Southwest and the goldfields of Colorado and the ports of California.
+In March, the Union Army set up headquarters on Kozlowski’s land called Camp Lewis, anticipating a run-in with Confederate soldiers on their way to Fort Union, New Mexico from Santa Fe.
+Instead, the Battle of Glorieta Pass was fought from March 26-28.
+After the battle and a couple of months afterward, the army stayed while they treated the sick and wounded.
 After the army’s stay at his ranch, Martin Kozlowski complimented the Union troops by saying: “When they camped on my place, and while they made my tavern their hospital for over two months after their battles in the canon, they never robbed me of anything, not even a chicken.”

-From the beginning, Kozlowski’s claim to the acreage upon which his trading post sat, was a little shaky and in 1873, he and another landowner in the area were sued by U.S. Attorney T.B.
+From the beginning, Kozlowski’s claim to the acreage upon which his trading post sat was a little shaky, and in 1873, he and another landowner in the area were sued by U.S. Attorney T.B.
 Catron, claiming they had violated a federal law that prevented non-Indians from settling on pueblo land grants.
-Martin and the other owner were ordered to pay $1,000 each.
+As a result, Martin and the other owner were ordered to pay $1,000 each.
 Martin maintained that he bought the land from a man named Johan Piser.
 Catron’s claim against Kozlowski later became part of a pueblo land case that went to the U.S. Supreme Court, but the trader ultimately retained the land he claimed.

 In 1878 Martin Kozlowski shot and killed a man who was arguing with his sons and spent the next two years in the Las Vegas, New Mexico jail.

-While Martin was in jail, his wife witnessed the coming of the Atchison Topeka and Santa Fe Railroad to the Upper Pecos Valley in 1880, which brought an end to the stage stop and made the Santa Fe Trail obsolete.
-By that time some of Kozlowski‟s children were living in the new town of Baughl‟s Sidings where they were listed as the only native New Mexicans.
+While Martin was in jail, his wife witnessed the Atchison Topeka and Santa Fe Railroad coming to the Upper Pecos Valley in 1880, which brought an end to the stage stop and made the Santa Fe Trail obsolete.
+By that time, some of Kozlowski‟s children were living in the new town of Baughl‟s Sidings, where they were listed as the only native New Mexicans.

-In 1911 Thomas Kozlowski, Martin’s son, was back at the ranch and rebuilt some of the structures and cultivated some of the land.
-However, his attempts at reviving the ranch failed and he lost the land in the 1920s due to a failure to pay taxes.
+In 1911 Thomas Kozlowski, Martin’s son was back at the ranch, rebuilt some of the structures, and cultivated some land.
+However, his attempts at reviving the ranch failed, and he lost the land in the 1920s due to a failure to pay taxes.

 In 1925, rodeo producer John “Tex” Austin purchased 6,000 acres of the Pecos Pueblo grant, including Kozlowski‟s Trading Post.
 He soon established the Forked Lightning Ranch as an upscale dude ranch and resort.
 At that time, Kozlowski‟s trading post was incorporated into the ranch as the foreman‟s quarters.
 He operated the resort for seven years until the Great Depression hit, and Austin declared bankruptcy and lost the property to the bank in 1932.
 Texas oilman and rancher Buddy Fogelson bought the spread in 1939, and it became a center for socializing after he married Greer Garson a decade later.
 After their deaths, the property was sold it to The Conservation Fund in 1991, which donated the land and buildings to the National Park Service.

 Today the building is an example of a typical Northern New Mexico vernacular adobe building.
 It is a one-story, sprawling, U-shaped building, which began as a 600 square foot, one-room structure which was added onto and remodeled for more than a century.
 Through these additions, the structure grew to approximately 5,000 square feet.
-The site includes trail ruts from the passing stagecoaches, as well as the trading post/ranch complex building cluster, ornamental plantings, outbuildings, fencing, and historic pasture areas.
+The site includes trail ruts from the passing stagecoaches and the trading post/ranch complex building cluster, ornamental plantings, outbuildings, fencing, and historic pasture areas.

 Pecos National Park is located about 26 miles southeast of Santa Fe, New Mexico.
-The Kozlowski Trading Post is located on present-day New Mexico Highway 63, just south of the entrance to Pecos Pueblo National Historic Park.
+The Kozlowski Trading Post is located on present-day New Mexico Highway 63, just south of the Pecos Pueblo National Historic Park entrance.